 It’s one of the few holidays that is celebrated universally around the globe.
 It is so widely recognized that it even caused the famous Christmas truce during World War I, when German and British troops celebrated together on the Western Front.

 It wasn’t always thus.
 Until relatively recently, Christmas was mostly another quarter day, in the same spirit as Lady Day, Midsummer Day, and Michelmas.

-In mid-17th century England, Oliver Cromwell banned any kind of secular celebration of Christmas, insisting a returning to a more religious one.
+In mid-17th century England, Oliver Cromwell banned any kind of secular celebration of Christmas, insisting on returning to a more religious one.

 Already by 1841, Queen Victoria had installed a Christmas tree at Windsor Castle.

-But when Charles Dickens published his novella A Christmas Story in 1843, Christmas was installed in the public’s awareness in a different way.
+But when Charles Dickens published his novella A Christmas Carol in 1843, Christmas was installed in the public’s awareness differently.